adowin/tic-tac-toe/README.md

-# Tick-Tac-Toe
+# Tic-Tac-Toe
-A java program of tick-tac-toe
+A java program of tic-tac-toe